snordenstorm/garkoosha-blog/_posts/2016-12-28-Decay-of-a-PoW-blockchain.md

 $$\nonumber = -s ( 1 + (1-s) + (1-s)^2 + (1-s)^3 + (1-s)^4 + ... )' = -s \cdot (\frac{1}{1-(1-s)})' =$$ $$= -s \cdot (\frac{1}{s})' = -s \cdot (- \frac{1}{s^2}) = \frac{1}{s}$$

 A block is most likely to be solved by a first hash ($s > s(1 − s) > s(1 − s)^2 > ...$).
 However, the multiplier $(1−s)$ is so close to $1$ and $s$ value is so small that there will be no bias toward the first hash.
 The case shows that the expected value of hashes that miners will compute to solve a block is equal to $1/s$.
 The $s$ value is usually very small, and therefore, the $1/s$ value is very large.
-To illustrate this point, here is a current $s$ value in the Bitcoin network registered in January 2017:
+To illustrate this point, here is a current $s$ value in the Bitcoin network registered in December 2016:
 $$s = 0.0000000000000000000007506940164459079$$

 Once again, the probability distribution of random variable $\xi$ is known.
 It goes as follows: